puffinrocks/puffin/README.md

 Make sure that you disable your other local DNS server, such as dnsmasq, before running Puffin.

+#### Clone git repository

+Puffin application catalog is stored as git submodules.
+When cloning the repo make sure to use --recursive option:

+    git clone --recursive git@github.com:puffinrocks/puffin.git

+Or if you have already cloned the repo then update the submodules:

+   git submodule update --init --recursive

 #### Run Puffin

 Clone the repository and use [Docker Compose](https://docs.docker.com/compose/):